flenniken/statictea/testfiles/listLoop-new-dict.stf.md

 # List Loop Dict

-Test the listLoop function where it creates a dictionary.
+Test the loop function where it creates a dictionary.

 ### File cmd.sh command